Name _____________________________________

 e) are found only in those cells that produce kinins

-a) bone organic matrix will be lost
+a) bone organic matrix will be lost14.
+The ovulatory cycle of female mammals:

 b) osteoclast action should be increased